AdrianVollmer/Crack-O-Matic/doc/motivation/index.rst

 A widespread authentication scheme in the Windows world is `NTLM
 <https://support.microsoft.com/en-us/help/102716/ntlm-user-authentication-in-windows>`_.
-It boils down to this: how can I prove to you, that I know a shared secret that we both have without actually saying the secret?
+It boils down to this: how can I prove to you that I know a shared secret that we both know without actually saying the secret?
 With NTLM, it works like this: You give me a unique string (that somehow depends on the time and your name) and ask me to digitally sign it.
 In this case, digitally signing it means encrypting it with the secret.
 You do the same and compare the